tonybutzer/harmony-docs/documentation/source/08week.md

 ## Intro Paragraph
 > for next tuesdays class - I am working on a simplified waubay example using landsat-8 only from a mature catalog as well as more explanations on pandas, xarray, and STAC catalogs - we will have some AI plans and composite plans in Git that I will glide thru as well ... more to come. lots of training and practical examples are emerging ... some data wrangling for Steffi as well

+## Purpose of This Class

+- More examples of notebooks building xarrays
+    - wuabay without all of the sat-api in your face
+    - how cloudy is it - Maine?
+    - Albers is alright, UTM is alright 'They just seem a little weird', 'surrender, surrender' - 4326
+    - using lite-stac - little cube - open data cube lite - limited utility
+        - smaller memory AOI's only - works with 4326 AOI and UTM data
+        - ad-hoc science - quick demos
+        - heavier science likely needs
+            - open data cube
+            - or something like lcmaps interface via ChipMunk, aardvark - http ... # perhaps sped up
+            - we will play (R&D) with open data cube and sentinel - over Maine - and deal with projections
+- Gentle introduction into Open Data Cube abtractions and middleware
+- Visualize and verify Steffi's new input data for full CONUS Models
+- Identify the R&D cloud efforts and try to tie them together into a theme
+    - Invasive
+    - AI tensorflow - meets NLCD - Rangelands
+    - Geomedian, Euclidean Composites as base inputs to land classifiers
+    -
+- 50 greatest western movies - into a pandas data frame - how do folks manage streaming decision fatigue
+- pandas and xarray and geopandas - have similar slicing methods - raster and vector spaces
+- Initial glimpse into the challanges of compositing
+- Projections hurt my brain - Albers, UTM and 4326
+- Emerging, nascent data inputs - landsat[utm,albers], sentinel, - climate, soils, etc ...
+    - spreadsheet -
+-

+## Coming Soon

+- more data wrangling of Cheatgrass - unzipping pipeline ... cflux
+- HLS trials and tribulations
+- ...
+AI ..

+> The World Geodetic System (WGS) is a standard for use in cartography, geodesy, and satellite navigation including GPS.
+This standard includes the definition of the coordinate system's fundamental and derived constants, the ellipsoidal (normal) Earth Gravitational Model (EGM), a description of the associated World Magnetic Model (WMM), and a current list of local datum transformations.

+> The latest revision is WGS 84 (also known as WGS 1984, EPSG:4326), established and maintained by the United States National Geospatial-Intelligence Agency since 1984, and last revised in 2004

 ## Overview

 - git